sabio-engineering/cookbook-dvelp/handbook/hr/paternity-policy.md

 4. the date on which you were notified that you had been matched with the child; and
 5. the date on which the agency expected to place the child with you.

-Changing the dates of OPL or APL
+### 6. Changing the dates of OPL or APL

-Where you are to take OPL in respect of a child&#39;s birth, you can give us written notice to vary the start date of your leave from that which you originally specified in the notice given under Paragraph .
+Where you are to take OPL in respect of a child&#39;s birth, you can give us written notice to vary the start date of your leave from that which you originally specified in the notice given under [Paragraph 4](#4-notification-birth).
 This notice should be given:

 1. where you wish to vary your leave to start on the day of the child&#39;s birth, at least 28 days before the first day of the Expected Week of Childbirth;
 2. where you wish to vary your leave to start a specified number of days after the child&#39;s birth, at least 28 days (minus the specified number of days) before the first day of the Expected Week of Childbirth;
 3. where you wish to vary your leave to start on a specific date (or a different date from that you originally specified), at least 28 days before that date.

-Where you are to take OPL in respect of a child&#39;s adoption, you can give us written notice to vary the start date of your leave from that which you originally specified in the notice given under Paragraph .
+Where you are to take OPL in respect of a child&#39;s adoption, you can give us written notice to vary the start date of your leave from that which you originally specified in the notice given under [Paragraph 5](#5-notification-adoption).
 This notice should be given:

 1. where you wish to vary your leave to start on the day that the child is placed with you or the adopter, at least 28 days before the Expected Placement Date;
 2. where you wish to vary your leave to start a specified number of days after the child&#39;s placement, at least 28 days (minus the specified number of days) before the Expected Placement Date;